romm/formz/Documentation/05-UsersManual/TypoScript/ConfigurationForms.rst

     Description
         Contains the list of fields for the form.

-        Note that each field must bind a property of the form PHP model, in order to be processed.
+        Note that each field must bind a property of the form's PHP model, in order to be processed.

 .. _formActivationCondition: